Parteek-Manes/Waze_Churn_Prediction_Model/README.md

 (Waze is a navigation app owned by Alphabet)

 Goal:
 Develop a churn prediction model using Python to help prevent churn and improve user retention, helping Waze make data-driven decisions about product development.
-An accurate model can also help identify specific factors that contribute to churn and answer questions such as:
+The model helps to identify specific factors that contribute to churn and answer questions such as:

 Who are the users most likely to churn?, Why do users churn?
 When do users churn? etc.